muscbridge/PyDesigner/docs/source/index.rst

 .. - Input **file-format agnostic** – works with .nii, .nii.gz, .mif and dicoms
 .. - **Quality control metrics** to evaluate data integrity – SNR graphs and outlier voxels
 .. - Uses the **latest techniques** from DTI/DKI literature
+.. - Works with DTI, DKI, WMTI, FBI, or FBWM datasets

 ..
 We welcome all DTI/DKI researchers to evaluate this software and pass
 .. on their feedback or issues through the `Issues`_ page of this